AdamPaulSmith/ts-testing-101/readme.md

 ## Defining the root (source) directory

 I normally place my code in a `src` folder in the root directory.
 You need to tell TypeScript this.
-Open up `tsconfig.json` and find the propery called `rootDir`.
+Open up `tsconfig.json` and find the key called `rootDir`.
 Find the line, uncomment it update the value field to `"./src"`.
 When the tsc runtime [transpiles](https://en.wikipedia.org/wiki/Source-to-source_compiler) the code and it will use this value as the directory to find all your TypeScript (and other code).

 ## Defining the folders TypeScript uses